• Skip to primary navigation

 Room and Meals

-23. During the Ski for Light week, will you be staying with the SFL group at Snow Mountain Ranch?
+23. During the Ski for Light week, will you be staying with the SFL group in West Yellowstone at the Holiday Inn or Gray Wolf Inn?

-If you will be staying somewhere other than Snow Mountain Ranch please skip ahead to question 28.
+If you will be staying somewhere other than the Holiday Inn or Gray Wolf Inn please skip ahead to question 28.

 24. Your Day of Arrival at the Event

-Most veteran guides who will be staying at Snow Mountain Ranch will arrive at the hotel on Sunday February 1, 2026, while first- and second-year guides will arrive one day earlier for guide training.
+Most veteran guides who will be staying at the Holiday Inn or Gray Wolf Inn will arrive at the hotel on Sunday January 17, 2027, while first- and second-year guides will arrive one day earlier for guide training.
 Arrival exceptions exist for event organizers, who must arrive from one to three days early to do all of the work necessary to get ready for a successful week.
-Please indicate below the day that you currently anticipate checking into Snow Mountain Ranch in Granby.
+Please indicate below the day that you currently anticipate checking into the Holiday Inn or Gray Wolf Inn in West Yellowstone.

-• Indian Peaks Lodge is a traditional hotel type building. each of the 79 rooms in Indian Peaks contains two queen beds, a sofa sleeper, a mini fridge, a microwave oven and a balcony or patio.
+• Indian Peaks Lodge is a traditional hotel type building. each of the 79 rooms in Indian Peaks contains two queen beds, a sofa sleeper, a mini fridge, a microwave oven, a table with two chairs, an end table and a balcony or patio.
 There is a dresser and a nightstand.
 There is hanging space opposite the sink.

 • Aspenbrook Lodge is a ski lodge or bunk house type building.
 Each of the 47 rooms in Aspenbrook contains two queen beds with a nightstand between, and one set of bunk beds.
 There is no dresser.
 There is a hanging bar with a shelf above for clothes.
 There is no closet.